Northwestern Agricultural Research Center

 Crop Variety Selection Tool, click here to get to the webpages.

 The Northwestern Agricultural Research Center is one of seven off-campus research centers in the Department of Research Centers.
 The NWARC consists of 200 irrigated and dryland acres and is well-equipped with modern field plot equipment, laboratory equipment, facilities and greenhouse space.
 The research center is located 10 miles from Flathead Lake, the largest fresh water lake in the western U.S., and 45 miles from Glacier National Park.

 Scientists and staff at NWARC are actively involved with local agriculture and enjoy interactions with area farmers, ranchers, and agribusiness people.
 They also work with the MSU Cooperative Extension Service to serve the widely-varied agricultural needs of our immediate area and Northwestern Montana.

-NWARC, part of the Montana Agricultural Experiment Stations (MAES) and Montana State University, a Land Grant College, was established by the 1947 legislature to conduct agricultural research to benefit producers in Montana, particularly in the following counties: Flathead, Sanders, Lake, and Lincoln.
+NWARC, part of the Montana Agricultural Experiment Stations (MAES) and Montana State University, a land-grant university, was established by the 1947 legislature to conduct agricultural research to benefit producers in Montana, particularly in the following counties: Flathead, Sanders, Lake, and Lincoln.
 An advisory committee composed of three producers from each county meets twice a year to provide input on the future direction of research as well as outreach activities.
-Click images below for more historical information.
+Read more about the history of the NWARC here.

 Areas of Research